afsaredrisy/MRestClient/README.md

 For **PUT** & **DELETE** [See](https://github.com/afsaredrisy/MRestClient/tree/master/Example) demo application

 ## Contributions
-If wants to improve the Demo or contribute in some way, please do so by creating a pull request.
+If you want to improve the Demo or contribute in some way, please do so by creating a pull request.
 We welcome contributions.

 ## License